 What is the Legal Aid Review?

-The Legal Aid Review is a project which is being led by HM Attorney General, John Quinn QC MLC, on behalf of the Securing Added Value and Efficiencies (SAVE) Sub-Committee of the Council of Ministers.
+The Legal Aid Review is a project which was led by HM Attorney General, John Quinn QC MLC, on behalf of the Securing Added Value and Efficiencies (SAVE) Sub-Committee of the Council of Ministers.

 The aim of the Legal Aid Review is to develop policy options for the sustainable provision of Legal Aid in the Isle of Man, which:

 - maintain or improve access to justice